mission.

 Jaclyn Biskup is a director and producer working in theatre, television, and film.
 She received an Emmy nomination and was a Peabody Finalist for her work on the digital series THE SECRET LIFE OF MUSLIMS and currently works as the interim associate artistic director at The Brick and as creative producer at New Ohio Theatre.
 She was the assistant director to Tony Award-winning director Anna D. Shapiro on the Broadway productions of THE MINUTES (Tracy Letts) and STRAIGHT WHITE MEN (Young Jean Lee) for Second Stage.
 Her work in the theatre spans nearly two decades.
 As the founding artistic director of The Mill, she has directed and produced over 20 productions including the Chicago premiere of VENUS (Suzan-Lori Parks) and THE PRIVATE OF LIVES OF ESKIMOS (OR 16 WORDS FOR SNOW) (Ken Urban).
 In NYC, work directed includes JOURNEY AROUND MY BEDROOM (Dianne Nora), WORSE THAN TIGERS (Mark Chrisler), NICHOLAS, MAEVE, MARIANNE (Matthew Stephen Smith) -- one of Indie Theatre Now's 20 Best of NYC Fringe, HOT STEAMS (Zach Wegner), IT’S JUST WEIRD NOW (Halley Feiffer) and DAYS OF RAGE (Hyeyoung Kim and Shoshana Greenberg.)
 Her work has been seen at New Ohio Theatre, MCC Playlabs, New Dramatists, Rattlestick, Dixon Place, Town Stages, and the NYC International Fringe Festival.
 She has assisted on productions at Steppenwolf, The Public, and The American Musical Theatre Workshop.
 Her digital projects include work for PBS NOVA, Vox, Delta Air Lines, Caltech, Harvard, and others.
 She is a New Georges affiliated artist and a first-generation college graduate with a BA in Theater from Northern Illinois University and an MFA in Directing and Theatrical Production from Northwestern University.

-SAVANNAH RITZ - Communications Associate
+SAVANNAH RITZ - Notch Associate

 Savannah is a playwright, actor, and producer born and raised in Austin, TX with degrees in Theatre and Business from Southwestern University.
 She also studied acting and musical theatre at the National Theatre Institute where she was awarded a Lin-Manuel Miranda Family Fellowship.
 She served as the Communications Intern for The Actors Centre in London and the Artistic Operations Intern for the Glimmerglass Opera Festival.
 She is currently the Administrative Associate for Anti-Racist Theatre.
 Her new play, The Village, explores queer women growing up in a religious community of South Texas and opened at The Tank in fall 2022.
 She is represented by TCA Management and Chamber 37 Entertainment.
 As a proud queer Latina, she dedicates her time to uplifting underrepresented voices and exploring the intersection of art and activism.